 Photo via Craftsy member sherrim1266787

 Patchwork Heart table Runner

 Perfect for Valentine’s Day, this fun table runner pattern utilizes the square-in-a-square quilt block technique for the block construction.
 This 13″ by 44 ½” runner with four square-in-a-square blocks is the perfect pattern to practice making this design.
 Use holiday or everyday fabric prints for your table runner.

-Photo via Bluprint member Paulette Mo
+Photo via Craftsy member Paulette Mo

 Tropical Two Square quilt

-If you’re ready to try the square-in-a-square quilt block technique with a bigger project, how about this Tropical Two Square quilt by Bluprint designer Paulette Mo.
+If you’re ready to try the square-in-a-square quilt block technique with a bigger project, how about this Tropical Two Square quilt by Craftsy designer Paulette Mo.
 This 57″ by 65″ lap quilt features two block designs.
 One of the block designs uses multiple square-in-a-square block segments, which will give you plenty of practice with this versatile block design.

 You might also enjoy our snowball quilt block tutorial and our easy Y-seam tutorial.